Shop Terri Logan Jewelry

-Terri Logan jewelry is entirely handmade from cutting the beach stones to creating silver settings to hold it.
-Each piece is unique due to the individuality of the stones involved.
+Each piece, entirely handmade from the beach stones to the silver settings, is unique due to the individuality of the stones involved.
 Each stone is bezel-set and many sections have small etched shapes on the back.

 As she wrote some years ago:

 "Becoming a jeweler/metal smith was less than a direct path for me.
 I was a psychotherapist for 18 years before I decided to become a full-time artist.
 Like most of us, I began making art around the age of three.
 Art was my first real language, my first record of the world and my experiences.
 By nine, I knew I had some talent, but it wasn't until my twenties that I discovered sculpture...

 Narrowing my academic pursuits became a difficult task since I hate to refuse myself anything, thus I was fortunate to secure a double major.
 I was a second year BFA sculpture student with a child-psychology co-major when my studies were interrupted.
 Economy and efficiency led to the decision to graduate early with a BA from Indiana University.
 In graduate school, I was able to unite my love for art and psychology by receiving my clinical degree, MAT (Master of Art Therapy) from Wright State University.
 Thus I began a wonderful professional career, a general private practice in which I utilized the arts in many forms of treatment, diagnosis and prevention.
 Therapy was an intense and demanding profession, and for me, it had a life-span.

 With burn-out approaching, retirement plans set in motion, I took a jewelry class at a nearby art center.
 I was three again!
 I was making art!
 I'm now 10 in 'jeweler years' and still discovering my identity.

 My work is based on formal concerns, design principles and function.